 Under the directive of Alberta’s Chief Medical Officer and Alberta Health, we have revised our visitation guidelines to allow the following, within the specific guidelines of each of our sites:

-- Outdoor visits with designated essential visitors — designated essential visitors must pass AHS screening and wear site-provided Personal Protective Equipment (PPE).
-Visits are not permitted at Bethany sites in confirmed outbreak.
+- Indoor and Outdoor visitation with designated family/support persons and other visitors (outdoor visits only) — all visitors must pass the screening questionnaire including temperature check and wear site-provided Personal Protective Equipment (PPE) at all times.
+Visits are not permitted at Bethany sites in confirmed outbreak

-- Imminent end of life visitation — we will be as compassionate as possible under the guidelines to provide a quality end–of-life for our residents and the opportunity for their loved ones to see them.
-Imminent end-of-life will be determined by site management in consultation with the attending physician and ID team.
-As per public health directives, “while it is difficult to be precise around when a resident is at the end of their life, in the context of COVID-19, visitation at end of life refers to the last two weeks of life.”
+- Imminent end of life visitation — we are committed to providing a quality end–of-life for our residents and the opportunity for their loved ones to see them.
+Imminent end-of-life will be determined by site management in consultation with the attending physician and is defined as the last 4-6 weeks of life.
+Visitors who are Non-Designated family/support persons may be permitted to visit indoors in the resident’s room under these circumstances

 Are there any exceptions to the visitation guidelines?